Disable WHfB Post Logon Provisioning using Intune

 More Information

-Where to find logs for Intune device remediation scripts?
+Where can you find logs for Intune device remediation scripts?

-You can monitor Intune device remediation scripts using the Intune admin center, as shown in Step 3.
-However, if you want to verify the execution of detection and remediation scripts, you can also review the IntuneManagementExtension.log file.
+As shown in Step 3, you can monitor Intune device remediation scripts using the Intune admin center.
+However, to verify the execution of detection and remediation scripts, you can also review the IntuneManagementExtension.log file.

 • Browse to C:\ProgramData\Microsoft\IntuneManagementExtension\Logs and open the most recent IntuneManagementExtension.log log file.
 You can sort the files list using the Date modified column.